 4) The livelihood of 100's of curio vendors outside the Rainforest Park would be threatened.

 Shearwater Adventures have categorically maintained throughout the controversy that they have done nothing underhand and that the award of their licence was completely above board.
 The only dispute being between NNMZ and ZNP.

 Shearwater have also maintained that the construction is completely within the UNESCO's guidelines for this world heritage site.
 Paul Connolly Shearwater's lawyers states:-

-“There are UNESCO regulations
+“There are UNESCO regulations pertaining to the site.